whitewater-guide/gorge/README.md

 Environment variables have lower priority than cli flags.

 Gorge uses database to store harvested measurements and scheduled jobs.
 It comes with postgres and sqlite drivers.
-Postgres with timescaledb extension is recommended for production.
 Gorge will initialize all the required tables.
 Check out sql migration file if you're curious about db schema.

 Gorge uses cache to store safe-to-lose data: latest measurement from each gauge and harvest statuses.
 It comes with redis (recommended) and embedded redis drivers.